-600. Call to the Convention
+600.Call to the Convention

-- 1. The State Convention shall be held before the Maine primary election in each even-numbered year, at a site selected by the DSC. - The DSC Chair shall issue the Call to the Convention in accordance with Rule 210(1).
-The Call shall include: - A. The time and place of the State Convention. - B. The apportionment of State Convention Delegates and Alternates to each Municipality within the State. - C. The day on which each Municipality should hold its Caucus, and the allowable times, pursuant to § 210 of these Rules. - D. The purposes for which the State Convention is to be held, which shall include:

-- (1) To review the Rules of the Maine Democratic Party. - (2) To elect the DSC and to approve its Bylaws. - (3) In Presidential election years, to elect delegates and alternates to the Democratic National Convention. - (4) If a National Party Conference has been called, to elect delegates and alternates to the Conference. - (5) In Presidential election years, to nominate Presidential Electors. - (6) In Presidential election years, to nominate National Committee members, in accordance with the national party rules. - (7) To review and amend the Platform of the Maine Democratic Party. - (8) To transact any other business that may properly come before the State Convention. - E. When applicable, the number of Delegates and Alternates to the National Convention or National Conference to be elected in each category.
+- 1. The State Convention shall be held before the Maine primary election in each even-numbered year, at a site selected by the DSC. - 2 The DSC Chair shall issue the Call to the Convention in accordance with Rule 210(1) Subsection 210(1) of this Charter.
+The Call shall include: - A. The time and place of the State Convention. - B. The apportionment of State Convention Delegates and Alternates to each Municipality within the State. - C. The day on which each Municipality should hold its Caucus, and the allowable times, pursuant to § 210 of these Rules Section 210 of this Charter. - D. The purposes for which the State Convention is to be held, which shall include: - (1) To review the Rules Charter of the Maine Democratic Party. - (2) To elect the DSC and to approve its Bylaws. - (3) In Presidential election years, to elect delegates and alternates to the Democratic National Convention. - (4) If a National Party Conference has been called, to elect delegates and alternates to the Conference. - (5) In Presidential election years, to nominate Presidential Electors. - (6) In Presidential election years, to nominate National Committee members, in accordance with the national party rules. - (7) To review and amend the Platform of the Maine Democratic Party. - (8) To transact any other business that may properly come before the State Convention. - E. When applicable, the number of Delegates and Alternates to the National Convention or National Conference to be elected in each category.